examan/hyperocto/README.md

 # Hyperocto
-A browser extension for finding Similar link and open them concurrently.
+A browser extension for finding similar link and open them concurrently.

 ---